MARKET SNAPSHOT: U.S. Stocks Poised To Cool Their Heels At Record Highs

 ADVERTISEMENT

-Other markets: Oil futures rose nearly 1%, stretching their week-to-date gain to about 3%.
+Other markets: Oil futures rose about 0.5%, stretching their week-to-date gain to nearly 3%.
 Expectations that the Organization of the Petroleum Exporting Countries will extend production cuts until early next year continue to boost trading sentiment (http://www.marketwatch.com/story/oil-prices-add-to-gains-with-investors-cheered-by-opec-news-2017-05-16).

 Read:Why stock-market investors are falling back in love with Europe (http://www.marketwatch.com/story/why-stock-markets-investors-are-finding-lamour-en-europe-2017-05-15)